Poetry Matters Project

 Middle School Students: now know as Dave Drake Literary Prize

-Middle schoolers must provide contact email of parent or guardian
+Middle schoolers must provide contact email of a parent or guardian before submission is accepted.

 Adult Poets: now known as Spring Robinson/Mahogany Red Lit Prize

-Entries will each be assessed by three judges, to whom the poets will not be identified (blind judging)
+Entries will be assessed by three judges, to whom the poets will not be identified (blind judging).